joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/08/27/nyregion/school-cellphone-bans-nyc.html

 **49ers 53-man roster analysis: Talanoa Hufanga comes off PUP; still waiting on Trent Williams**\
-`The 49ers' initial roster doesn't include Trent Williams, but considering it has just two tackles they clearly expect to land him soon.`\
+`The 49ers' initial roster doesn't include Williams, but considering it has just two tackles, they clearly expect to land him soon.`\
 https://nytimes.com/athletic/5725477/2024/08/27/49ers-53-man-roster-hufanga-williams/

 **Can We Be a Little Less Selective With Our Moral Outrage?**\